 Sweet potatoes were brought to Europe by Portuguese traders in 1560, introduced to Spain in mid 1600's and cultivated in colonial Virginia by 1648.
 The sweet potato became a popular food from Europe to Africa to India and beyond.
 Potatoes are fun and easy to grow your own.
-I keep dirt/compost filled whiskey barrels in the back yard for just that purpose.
-When I find any potato starting to sprout in the cupboard, I cut off that portion and toss the eyes and sprouts in the barrels and cover wih about 3 inches of soil.
-In a few short weeks there will be potato plants sprouting up everywhere.
+Keep dirt or compost in whisky barrels or planters in the back yard.
+When you find any potato starting to sprout in the cupboard, cut off that portion and toss the eyes and sprouts into the barrels and cover with about 3 inches of soil.
+In a few short weeks there will be potato plants sprouting up.

 Home grown potatoes produce pretty flowers that attract bees and butterflies which to pollinate your garden.
-You'll know when the potatoes are ready to pick when the leaves wither and the stems die.
-The weather here is mild enough that I leave potatoes unharvested in the ground all year long.
-Never fails, when I need a tuber I can find one.
-I do buy potatoes from the grocery from time to time and add them to the barrels.
+You'll know when the potatoes are ready to pick when the leaves wither, turn yellow and the stems die.
+You can leave potatoes unharvested in the ground all year long.
+Some may die but the ones that live will produce more potatoes in the spring and summer.
+When you buy potatoes from the grocery from time to time chop one up and add to the barrels.
 Maybe some day a brand new species will evolve.

 Potato recipes are found everywhere in the world today.
 Here's a list of tasty tuber treats.